 If I was a crafty person, I would be running a DIY blog.
 Seriously!
 There’s a reason I’m not.
-When I came across cord tacos for the first time, I thought, “
+When I came across cord tacos at a specialty store for the first time, I thought, “

 Trace a circle using the circular object onto the leather strip.
 We used a mason jar top.
 It should measure between 2-3 inches in diameter.

 Cut the circle.
 If you have fabric scissors, they typically work better and make cleaner cuts.
 Then fold the circle in half and crease it.

 Install the snap buttons.
 We purchased one without a tool, so after lining up the button, we had to score the leather to help the pointy side poke through.
 Then we used a hammer to secure each piece together.
 We haven’t used the tool yet, but I’m guessing you can skip these steps with it.

 You can stop here if you want it to be a simple taco shell!

 Cut strips of the brown, red, yellow, and green felt.
 They should all be longer than the taco’s diameter and should each be roughly ¼ of an inch.
 The brown will be twice that height since it will cover both sides.